 Empty cartridge found from violence-hit area in Jamia, but police didn't fire: MHA officials

 The police did not fire any bullet on protesters near Jamia Millia Islamia here on Sunday, but an empty cartridge was found from the area, a senior Home Ministry official said on Tuesday.
-A total of three persons were admitted to Safdarjung and Holy Family hospitals after the violence, the official said.
+A total of three persons were admitted to Safdarjung and Holy Family hospitals, the official said.

 While the one admitted at Holy Family Hospital did not have any bullet injury and was discharged, separate police and medical probes were on into the nature of injury of the two admitted at Safdarjung, the Ministry of Home Affairs (MHA) official said.
 "We want to make it clear that the Delhi Police did not fire any bullet on protesters at Jamia.
 However, investigation is on about an empty cartridge that was found from the spot," the official said.